isnot/hexo-tag-google-photos-album/README.md

 # hexo-tag-google-photos-album

 This is a Tag plugin for [Hexo](https://hexo.io/).
-It provides the ability to embed albums from Google Photos.
+It provides the ability to embed photo albums from Google Photos.

 ## Getting Started